Common Mistakes First-Time Authors Make (And How to Avoid Them)

 Considerations

-Include recent and field-relevant literature and clearly position the study within existing research.
+• Include recent and field-relevant literature

 5. Overstating Findings